top of page

 A3: NYGG's intellectual property management strategy consists of the following elements:

-1. In-kind contribution to the subsidiary Massachusetts Institute of Mathematics, Inc.
+1. In-kind contribution to the subsidiary Murakami Foundation.

 2. Strict management as trade secrets

-3. Compliance with Delaware General Corporation Law (DGCL)
+3. Compliance with Delaware General Corporation Law, Securities Act of 1933 and so on

-4. Potential future patent applications (in the US or Japan)
+4. Potential future patent applications (in the United States of America or Japan)

 This strategy maximizes the value of intellectual property while ensuring legal protection.